YanBoChen0928/FocusAppAI/docs/20250624aifeedback_rag_futureFeature.md

      - Floating icon appears next to each section.
      - When clicked, opens a dialog window for context-aware discussion with the AI.
      - Uses embedding + vector search to retrieve related past feedback or goals.
-     - Returns improved or rephrased suggestions powered by GPT-4.
+     - Returns improved or rephrased suggestions powered by GPT-o4-mini.
+(RAG)

    - **UX Recommendation**: